InformaticsMatters/squonk2-data-manager-job-operator/README.md

     is described simply to illustrate a 'clean-up' - you would not normally remove an Application operator in a production environment.

+The staging and production sites have parameter vaults.
+To deploy there you will need the vault password: -

+    $ export PARAMS=staging-parameters
+    $ ansible-playbook -e @${PARAMS}.yaml.vault --ask-vault-password site.yaml

 ---

 [ansible]: https://pypi.org/project/ansible/